TMillionDev/ControlSim/README.md

 # PyPID
-Simulate control equations using python
+Simulate and Visualize control equations with a 3d render and graphing
-Visualize the PID controller and simulate it in a physics engine with graphing

 By Thanveer Muthukumar